facebook/react-native-website/docs/native-modules-android.md

             new CustomToastPackage()); // <-- Add this line with your package name.
 }
 ```
+Further, add this line to the import statements `import com.your-app-name.CustomToastPackage;`.
+If you don't add it, Java won't know which class/pacakge you want to add.

 To make it simpler to access your new functionality from JavaScript, it is common to wrap the native module in a JavaScript module.
 This is not necessary but saves the consumers of your library the need to pull it off of `NativeModules` each time.
 This JavaScript file also becomes a good location for you to add any JavaScript side functionality.